*Tax inclusions only apply to UK orders. Local taxes might be applied on receipt of international orders.

 It has been fired to emulate the ancient firing conditions.
 The original pot would have been fired in an open wood fire, in close contact with the fuel, a process that leaves its mark on the clay as variations in the surface colour.
 However the very low temperatures achieved in open firings, also results in pots that are relatively weak, so this pot has been fired to a somewhat higher temperature to strengthen it, in a special firing process that allows me to achieve an authentic appearance to the pot.

 As with all my Museum Quality Replicas this pot has been made, as the original would have been, entirely by hand from natural clay and using replicas of the types of tool that the Bronze-Age makers would have used.
 In keeping with the original pot, the decoration has been applied using hand twisted cord made from natural bark fibres, in this case Lime Bark Bast.
+Please be aware that you will not necessarily get the vessel in this image.
+As all our items are hand made, there will be some variation in colouring and shaping.

 Health & Safety